goroda/Compressed-Continuous-Computation/README.md

 Mac OS X with clang
 Ubuntu with gcc

+## Coding practices

+I aim to document (with Doxygen) every function available to the user and provide a unit test.
+Furthermore, I won't push code to the master branch that has memory leaks.
+I am constantly looking for more suggestions for improving the robustness of the code if any issues are encountered.

 ## Contributing

 Please open a Github issue to ask a question, report a bug, or to request features.
 To contribute, fork the repository and setup a branch.

 Author: Alex A. Gorodetsky

 Contact: goroda@mit.edu

-Copyright (c) 2014-2016, Massachusetts Institute of Technology Copyright (c) 2016, Sandia National Laboratories
+Copyright (c) 2014-2016, Massachusetts Institute of Technology

+Copyright (c) 2016-2017, Sandia National Laboratories

 License: BSD